Free House Build Cost Calculator

-Self build costs range from £2,200-£3,500+ per m² in the UK.
-Get the complete breakdown of all costs including professional fees, utilities, VAT, and regional variations.
+UK house build costs range from £2,300 to £3,600+ per m² in 2026 — covering self build and custom build.
+Get the complete breakdown of professional fees, utilities, VAT, and regional variations.

 Quick Cost Estimate